Policy Owner: CISO

 Annual policy re-acknowledgement

 All Neuroscale workforce members re-acknowledge the information-security policy set on at least an annual basis, in addition to the at-hire acknowledgement under Terms & conditions of employment.
 The re-acknowledgement attests that the workforce member has reviewed and agrees to comply with the current version of: Re-acknowledgement is administered through Vanta on the anniversary of hire (or on each policy version change that materially affects workforce-member obligations).
 Completion records are retained per the Records Retention Schedule and produced as evidence for SOC 2 (CC1.4 + CC2.2) and ISO 27001 (Clause 7.3 + Annex A.6.3) audits.
-Non-completion past the assigned grace period escalates to the workforce member’s manager and to the CHRO.
+Non-completion within the 30-calendar-day grace period (measured from the re-acknowledgement assignment date — the hire anniversary or the date a materially-changed policy version is published) escalates to the workforce member’s manager and to the CHRO.

 Termination process